Latest updates on the coronavirus and heart disease

 Anna heads a research laboratory of economic analysis of epidemiology surveys and preventive technologies in the national research center for preventive medicine (Moscow, Russian Federation).
-Anna is also involved in the activities of Russian Society of Cardiology (director of educational programs), which is the member of WHF.
-Her experience includes research in the field of cardiovascular prevention and heath economics and practical work on the preventive program development and implementation in Sberbank of Russia.
-Economic results of her research were presented to Ministry of health and were used as an argument for investment in CVD prevention, including antismoking measures.
+Anna is also involved in the activities of the Russian Society of Cardiology (director of educational programs), which is a member of WHF.
+Her experience includes research in the field of cardiovascular prevention and health economics and practical work on the preventive program development and implementation in Sberbank of Russia.
+Economic results of her research were presented to the Ministry of health and were used as an argument for investment in CVD prevention, including antismoking measures.

 Fabian B. Lewis is Director of the Research and Analysis Unit at the Ministry of Finance and Planning, Jamaica.
 He holds a PhD in Economics from the University of Manchester.
 His research focuses primarily on applied public finance, empirical international trade, energy supply analysis, the development of labour market information systems and productivity measurement.
 He has written several pieces of research while working for the Jamaican Government (including the Planning Institute of Jamaica and the Ministry of Labour).
 Recently, his work has appeared in refereed economics journals including the International Trade Journal and the Electricity Journal.
 Dr. Lewis is also a graduate of the University of the West Indies (Mona Campus) and an active member of the Mamby Park Baptist Church, Jamaica.

-Adrian Pana, is a senior consultant physician with background in public health, health policy, and management.
-Currently he is working as a health consultant, involved in several projects focused on health system governance, accountability and transformation, value-based health care services and their outcomes, burden of diseases studies and their impact on health system, reshaping & designing new models of delivery of healthcare services, multi sectorial approaches on social determinants of health and health inequities, and evidence based policies for assessment of new health technologies.
+Adrian Pana, is a senior consultant physician with a background in public health, health policy, and management.
+Currently he is working as a health consultant, involved in several projects focused on health system governance, accountability and transformation, value-based health care services and their outcomes, burden of diseases studies and their impact on health system, reshaping & designing new models of delivery of healthcare services, multi-sectorial approaches on social determinants of health and health inequities, and evidence-based policies for assessment of new health technologies.